The Snowling Queen

 SILANIA: Prithee, hope so.
 Lest, afterwards,

-I’ll banish thee, and suffer thee,
+I’ll banish thee, and suffer not

 TAM: Dear, thou’rt entwined